 The big fundraising opportunity you’re likely missing

-If you’re like a lot of small shops, you’re likely missing out on one of the biggest opportunities for potentially transformational donations.
+If your organization is like a lot of nonprofits, you may be missing out on one of the biggest opportunities for potentially transformational donations.

-Asking donors to include a gift to your organization in their will.
+Asking your supporters to include a donation in their Will.

-I’ve been in your shoes, so I know how the refrain goes when you're talking to your ED and board about planned giving – does this sound familiar?
+I’ve been in your shoes, so I know how the refrain goes when you're talking to your ED, or CEO or board about planned giving – does this sound familiar?

 “We don’t need the money in the future – we need the money RIGHT NOW.”

-This is shortsighted thinking, and it’s holding smaller charities back from realizing their fundraising potential.
+This is short term thinking, and it’s holding a lot of charities back from realizing their potential.

-I won’t throw a lot of numbers at you about Boomers and the billions of dollars of wealth that’s being transferred between generations, but I will ask you this.
+I won’t throw a lot of numbers at you about baby boomers and the trillions of dollars of wealth that’s being transferred between generations, but I will ask you this:

-The good news is, planned giving doesn’t need to be expensive, or complicated, or time consuming.
+The best news is, planned giving doesn’t need to be expensive, or complicated, or time consuming.

 Here’s how to start tapping into the power of legacy giving at your organization: